Powerlearnproject/se-day1-assignment-Chancethe1st/README.md

 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+A. Define prompt engineering and discuss its importance in interacting with AI models.

 Importance of Prompt Engineering
 Accuracy and Relevance: Well-engineered prompts help ensure that the AI model provides accurate and relevant responses.
 This is crucial for applications where precision is important, such as in research, education, or decision-making processes.